-There are 356 affordable apartments in Sugar Land that offer reduced rents to low-income households.
+There are 356 low-income apartments in Sugar Land that offer reduced rents to eligible households.

 Sugar Land features 0 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.